webtions/wp-for-my-clients/readme.txt

 == Changelog ==

+= 3.0.2
+* Field to add Facebook admin id for Facebook Insights

 = 3.0.1
 * Added width property to keep custom login logo visible when MP6 plugin is active